Legitamine/metanthropes/README.md

 - Initial Metanthropes System configuration, settings and Rules integration with Foundry VTT
 - Metanthropes RPG Characteristics & Stats, Buffs and Conditions & auto-calculations
 - Actor and Item sheets and minimal branding
+- Based off the Boilerplate System for Foundry VTT v.10 from Asacolips

+Our eternal gratitude goes to the amazing community of Foundry Developers <3